Permian Spring

 I just had to break the silence.
 “They use acid for energy?”

 Hansard’s grim demeanour returns.
 “And weapons.
 That’s what happened to Gustav and Branden.
 They were shot at with some kind of acid thrower.
 They’re militant.
-They fight each other.
-The first day we stumbled upon a war between two city clusters.”
+They fight with each other.
+The first day, we stumbled upon a war between two city clusters.”
 His voice grows even grimmer.
 “They know we exist.
 Been hunting us all the way here.”

 The committee erupts into turmoil.